Explore health content from A to Z.

 There are advantages and disadvantages to each technique.
-If you have a question about why your doctor is using one technique, instead of the other, do not be afraid to ask.
+If you have a question about why your doctor is using 1 technique, instead of the other, do not be afraid to ask.

 You and your surgeon can discuss the risks and possible complications of coronary artery bypass surgery.
 They may include:

-Excessive bleeding, sometimes requiring a transfuion or a trip back to the operating room
+Excessive bleeding, sometimes requiring a transfusion or a trip back to the operating room

 Infection of the incision sites